haraka/haraka-plugin-limit/README.md

 - tarpit_delay = seconds *(optional)*

 Set this to the length in seconds that you want to delay every SMTP response to a remote client that has exceeded the rate limits.
-For this to work the 'tarpit' plugin must be loaded **after** this plugin in config/plugins.

-If 'tarpit' is not loaded or is loaded before this plugin, then no rate throttling will occur.

 ## [redis]